Andrey-Zelenskiy/samosa/README.md

-# `samosa` Symmetry Analysis MOdule for Self-Assembly
+# `samosa`: Symmetry Analysis MOdule for Self-Assembly

 The goal of this module is to provide a toolset for symmetry analysis relevant to the studies of anisotropic/frustrated lattice particles.